-- expenses incurred under agreements with contract research organizations and clinical trial sites; - employee- and consultant-related expenses, which include salaries, benefits and stock-based compensation; - payments to third party pharmaceutical and engineering development contractors; - · payments to third party manufacturers; and - depreciation and other allocated expenses, which include direct and allocated expenses for rent and maintenance of facilities and equipment, depreciation of leasehold improvements and equipment and laboratory and other supply costs.
+- expenses incurred under agreements with contract research organizations and clinical trial sites; - · employee- and consultant-related expenses, which include salaries, benefits and stock-based compensation; - payments to third party pharmaceutical and engineering development contractors; - · payments to third party manufacturers; and - depreciation and other allocated expenses, which include direct and allocated expenses for rent and maintenance of facilities and equipment, depreciation of leasehold improvements and equipment and laboratory and other supply costs.

 Product candidates in late stages of clinical development generally have higher development costs than those in earlier stages of clinical development, primarily due to the increased size and duration of late stage clinical trials.
-We anticipate that research and development expenses for the second half of 2013 will be lower than the \$9.3 million and \$6.1 million experienced in the first quarter and second quarter of 2013, respectively, due to lower clinical development expenses associated with Zalviso and our ARX-04 programs.
-These decreases in research and development will be partially offset by the work involved in the preparation of a New Drug Application for Zalviso, expected to be submitted to the FDA in third quarter of 2013.
-Additionally, AcelRx anticipates increases in 2013 in sales, general and administrative expense due to costs associated with commercial preparations for the launch of Zalviso in the U.S. and expansion of its corporate infrastructure to support a commercial launch.
+We anticipate that research and development expenses for the fourth quarter of 2013 will be lower than those incurred in the third quarter of 2013, due to lower clinical development expenses associated with Zalviso and our ARX-04 program.
+Research and development expenses in the third quarter of 2013 included a one-time NDA submission fee of \$1.95 million for Zalviso.
+FDA regulations allow for the waiver of the NDA filing fee if the company is filing its first NDA and qualifies as a small business with less than 500 employees.
+The FDA requested the Small Business Administration, or SBA, to determine if AcelRx was a small business, and the SBA recently ruled that AcelRx could not qualify as a small business.
+The SBA came to this conclusion on the basis of determining that Three Arch, our largest venture investor, was an affiliate of AcelRx with an ownership of approximately 24%.
+As a result of this determination, the SBA assumed that Three Arch employees as well as employees of Three Arch's portfolio companies were also employees of AcelRx.
+Taking all of these into account, we exceeded the 500 employee threshold.

+AceIRx anticipates increases in 2013 in sales, general and administrative expense due to costs associated with commercial preparations for the launch of Zalviso in the U.S. and expansion of its corporate infrastructure to support a commercial launch.
 Total operating expenses for 2013 are anticipated to be modestly higher than they were in 2012.

 We track external development expenses on a program-by-program basis.
 Our development resources are shared among all of our programs.
 Compensation and benefits, facilities, depreciation, stock-based compensation, and development support services are not allocated specifically to projects and are considered research and development overhead.
-Below is a summary of our research and development expenses during the three and six months ended June 30, 2013 and 2012 (in thousands):
+Below is a summary of our research and development expenses during the three and nine months ended September 30, 2013 and 2012 (in thousands):